 If you have a program that cannot communicate securely, no worries!
-You just need to "tunnel" your connection, allowing you to use any regular mail or ftp program to send all of it's data to a certain "ssh" program, which in turn encyrpts that information, and sends it over the Internet securely .
-For example, once we get setup, if you use Eudora for email, it will send all its data to the ssh program, which encypts it and sends it out over the web securely, allowing you to connect to our server.
+You just need to "tunnel" your connection, allowing you to use any regular mail or ftp program to send all of it's data to a certain "ssh" program, which in turn encrypts that information, and sends it over the Internet securely .
+For example, once we get setup, if you use Eudora for email, it will send all its data to the ssh program, which encrypts it and sends it out over the web securely, allowing you to connect to our server.

-For your regular mail or ftp client to connect to MIA successfully, the connections you've setup in the ssh client must be open (which we will explain doing below) so it can encyrpt the data as you send it.
+For your regular mail or ftp client to connect to MIA successfully, the connections you've setup in the ssh client must be open (which we will explain doing below) so it can encrypt the data as you send it.
 In your mail and ftp client, use the hostname "localhost".
-You use this because your programs want to connect to the ssh program on your computer, not marxists.org the ssh program then connects to marxists.org.
+You use this because your programs want to connect to the ssh program on your computer, not marxists.org — the ssh program then connects to marxists.org.

 - Use the Terminal program found on every Mac operating OS X of higher.

-- There is a very good explaination of how to do this on the internet (Note, the only thing you'll have to do differently is specify us as the host when setting up the ssh connection -- our hostname is "marxists.org".)
+- There is a very good explanation of how to do this on the internet (Note, the only thing you'll have to do differently is specify us as the host when setting up the ssh connection -- our hostname is "marxists.org".)